lucidrains/soundstorm-pytorch/README.md

 Complete text-to-speech will rely on a trained `TextToSemantic` encoder / decoder transformer.
 You will then load the weights and pass it into the `SoundStorm` as `spear_tts_text_to_semantic`

+This is a work-in-progress, as `spear-tts-pytorch` only has the model architecture complete, and not the pretraining + pseudo-labeling + backtranslation logic.

 ```python
 from spear_tts_pytorch import TextToSemantic